-Type B(Duplex GPON system: OLT-only duplex system): The second configuration (Figure 5b) doubles the PON ports and the optical fibres between the OLTs and the optical splitter, and the splitter has two input/output ports on the OLT side.
-This configuration reduces the cost of duplexing the ONUs, although only the OLT side can be recovered.
+Type B: The second configuration (Figure 4b) doubles the PON ports and the optical fibres between the Mini-OLTs and the optical splitter, and the splitter has two input/output ports on the Mini-OLT side.
+This configuration reduces the cost of duplexing the ONUs, although only the Mini-OLT side can be recovered.